Topics Map > UW-Madison > IT > Networking and Telecommunications

 Advisory Group Charter

 The Advisory Group Charter is a separate document.
-The charter must be consistent with the Policy and Implementation Plan, and must be approved by the Executive Sponsors.
+The charter and revisions to the charter must be consistent with the Policy and Implementation Plan, and must be approved by the Executive Sponsors.

 The Advisory Group members are a mix of subject matter experts and members from representative campus units.
 The representative campus units should include both larger and smaller units.
 The larger units should include at least L&S, CALS, and SMPH.

-As described in the Policy, Phase I of the Policy Implementation addresses the “common (shared) network firewall rules and the Firewall Operating Procedures that apply to all devices on subnets protected behind the Next Generation firewalls.”
-This is the initial scope of the Advisory Group.
+"The Group will initially advise on the common (shared) network firewall rules and operating procedures that apply to all devices and services on subnets protected behind the Next Generation firewalls."

-"…will advise on the timing and scope of later phases of the Policy Implementation.
-As later phases progress, the Group will advise more generally on the administration, configuration, and Firewall Operating Procedures for network firewalls at UW-Madison."
+“…Longer-term, the Group will advise more generally on the administration, configuration, and operating procedures for network firewalls at UW-Madison.”

 Firewall Operating Procedures

-The Advisory Group develops and maintains the Firewall Operating Procedures.
-The Operating Procedures are subject to review by the Sponsors and Executive Sponsors.
+The Advisory Group develops and maintains operating procedures for network firewalls at UW-Madison.
+The operating procedures are subject to review by the Sponsors and Executive Sponsors.

 The Advisory Group will advise on the knowledge or training needed by someone serving as a firewall wall administrator.
 The Advisory Group will help set criteria to become a Certified Firewall Administrator, and what privileges that conveys.